About Cooperative Work Experience Seminar at CCRI

 Why Take Cooperative Work Experience Seminar?

-- Review the course requirements with a Career Placement Officer.
+- Review the course requirements with Career Services staff member.
 Generally most programs require a minimum of 24 credits before the seminar can be done.
 The Liberal Arts Program and some other programs may vary so consult a Career Placement Officer.

-- Students can review with a Career Placement Officer if their current job would be suitable for an approved placement.
-Other students can contact the Career Services Officer to find a position which meets their learning objectives.
+- Students can review with a Career Services staff member to see if their current job would be suitable for an approved placement.
+Other students can contact Career Services to find a position which meets their learning objectives.

 - To register, click here: Cooperative Work Experience Seminar, then chose the term you are enrolling in from the drop down menu and click submit.
 From the Subject listing choose LIBA:Liberal Arts, and for the course number select LIBA - 1010: Cooperative Work Experience I, and then click submit.